Arrow - Elements Webflow Library - BRIX Templates

 A growing subset of financial advisors were dissatisfied with the transactional nature of the “asset gathering” strategy and wanted to provide comprehensive financial planning to their clients so that they could better advise the client with regards to their retirement portfolios and investments.

-Most financial advisors would never discuss nor provide qualified advice about things like the clients required savings rate to meet goals, the clients optimal social security claiming age, the clients glide path to medicare (to avoid IRMAA surcharges), or produce financial models to help evaluate the impact of a home purchase (first time, vacation, or investment) on the clients retirement outcomes.
+Most financial advisors would never discuss nor provide qualified advice about things like the clients required savings rate to meet goals, the clients optimal social security claiming age, the clients glide path to Medicare (to avoid IRMAA surcharges), or produce financial models to help evaluate the impact of a home purchase (first time, vacation, or investment) on the clients retirement outcomes.

 Certified Financial Planners and financial planners in general do exactly those things.